elephantly/kahlan-bundle/README.md

 # kahlan-bundle
 A ToolBox to use kahlan with symfony easily.

+## Install :
+Simply use `composer require --dev "elephantly/kahlan-bundle"` or add `"elephantly/kahlan-bundle": "0.9.6"` to your `composer.json` file.

 ## Configuration :
 Simply register the bundle in Symfony's kernel like any other bundle: